Brand-New Multifamily · Coastal Ventura

 Just delivered, with new roof, mechanical, plumbing, and electrical systems.
 A buyer inherits zero deferred maintenance, modern energy efficiency, and minimal near-term capital expenditure — a rarity in coastal California multifamily.

-Eight residential homes (2–4 bedrooms) plus four commercial suites blend the stability of housing demand with the income diversity of commercial tenancy — all under one roof on a single parcel.
+Eight residential apartments (2–4 bedrooms) plus four ground-floor suites approved for residential conversion — a flexible, effectively all-residential income profile under one roof on a single parcel.

 Strong In-Place Income